satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 * Oil flow through the ASIC is key.
 Some miners [leave the case fans on](https://t.me/ImmersionCoolingTechnologyTalk/15448) to generate flow.
 * Oil-to-water [plate heat exchanger efficiency](https://t.me/ImmersionCoolingTechnologyTalk/16376): 120°F oil input heats the water to 110°F

-### Guesstimating oil & water pump requirements
-Guesstimating oil pump capabilities: Let's double the 2-4L/min per kW guideline.
-And then add another 25% buffer.
-Then assume the pump's flow rate is cut in half by pumping the thicker cooling oil.

-So for a 7.2kW system (two Whatsminer M31s+):

-`7.2 * 4*2 * 1.25 / 3.785L/gal * 60min/hr * 2 = 2282 gal/hr`

-In theory, [this fairly cheap 2600gph submersible pump](https://www.amazon.com/VIVOSUN-Submersible-Waterfall-Statuary-Hydroponic/dp/B07FJWM52K) should suffice.

-The water pump math will depend on the size of the radiator.
-I don't have a good starting point here, other than that I'll be aiming for ~8gpm and then size the radiator accordingly (somehow).

 ## Containers
 Remember that the cooling oil is the most expensive part of the system.
 Do not cut corners on a container that may end up leaking your oil!